philipxlee/baba-is-you/doc/plan/BACKLOG.md

 9. Be able to classify different blocks (rule subject, rule relationship, rule predicate, objects)

 ## Authoring Environment - Model
-1. Creating Level Representation (Iterator)
+1. Creating Level Representation (Iterator?)
 2. Creating Block Representation
 3. Methods to easily modify Level's grid
 4. Methods to easily modify Level's metadata
+5. Methods to clear and reset Level

 ## Authoring Environment - Controller
+1. Serve as API for View to interact with Model
-1. Read and update 2D grid from controller
+2. Read and update specific position of 2D grid with Block from controller
-2. Load previously constructed levels from JSON for editing
+3. Load previously constructed levels from JSON for editing
-3. Save current levels
+4. Save current levels (Serialize to JSON)
-4. Update grid dimensions dynamically on the backend
+5. Update grid dimensions dynamically on the backend
-5. Implement validations for valid game constructions
+6. Implement validations for valid game constructions

-## Authoring Environment - Controller
-1. Handle basic errors and exceptions in authoring environment.
+7. Handle basic errors and exceptions in authoring environment.
-2. Relay user commands from the View to the Model and update the View with changes in the Model.
+8. Relay user commands from the View to the Model and update the View with changes in the Model.
-3. Receiving and processing user input from the View.
+9. Receiving and processing user input from the View.

 ## GamePlayer - View
 1. Moving the Baba character around the screen with arrows keys